Kalaitzo/FlyMonitoring/README.md

 because afterwards you won't be able to access it, and you'll have to create another one

 <h4>Mailgun Variables</h4>
+The environmental variables needed for mailgun are the following:
 <br>
 ```
 EMAIL=<SENDER_EMAIL>